giaco6/polysource/README.md

 - To access a Linked Model's children you need to open/edit it so its children are in the instance tree.

-- Multiple `Script` instances linked to the same file can lead to weird outcomes.
+- If a file has multiple `Script` instances linked to it luau-lsp will only read one as it expects one file per instance.

 - The `world` global is typed as `World & DataModel`.
 It keeps Polytoria's World API while letting the sourcemap attach the instance tree to it.
   Also, when indexing `world` by using `Instance.Parent` it shows up as only `DataModel`.